9 outdoor activities for kids this summer

 Spotting and naming nature provides kids with hours of fun, while teaching them about the wonders of the natural world.
 It’s a great activity to do when enjoying a wander around the woods.

-You can even make it into a competition by starting a game of spotter bingo – first one to find five different colours wins.
+You can even make it into a competition by starting a game of spotter bingo – the first one to find five different colours, smells or leaves wins.

 Credit: Michael Heffernan / WTML